 - Insectoid Aliens: The Insecticon leaders are an more robotic example with Hardshell transforming into a boll weevil armed with an cannon, Sharpshot transforming into a stag beetle to rain death from above and Kickback can assume the form of a locust to gain aerial superiority over his opponents.

-- Interquel: The Cybertron portions of the game takes place between War fro Cybertron and Fall of Cybertron.
+- Interquel: The Cybertron portions of the game takes place between War for Cybertron and Fall of Cybertron.

 - Lighter and Softer: Whilst the High Moon games heavily focused on how War Is Hell and the only victory to said war would be a Pyrrhic Victory at best, not to mention the high level of casualties and sacrifices, this is a lighter game with a less intense plot.

-- Mighty Glacier: The members of the Heavy class in the 3DS version usually have the smallest movement range and receive the less damage when it comes to fighting, but they can hit hard when they have to.
+- Mighty Glacier: The members of the Heavy class in the 3DS version usually have the shortest movement range, but they can hit hard when they have to.

 - More Dakka: The Rapid Fire attack in the 3DS version repeatedly blast an opponent with a Arm Cannon at point blank range.
 This can be fatal and excessive in some cases if a named character uses it against a standard enemy, while a character like Optimus Prime can shrug it off with minimum overall damage.